MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 A HTTP header provides important information and metadata about a request or response.
 Changing [headers](https://developer.mozilla.org/docs/Glossary/HTTP_header) enables you to perform powerful actions on the network.

 A [request header](https://developer.mozilla.org/docs/Glossary/Request_header) can be used to indicate the format of the response (such as the `Accept-*` headers), set authentication tokens, read and write cookies (sensitive information), modify the user agent, and so on.
-A [response header](https://developer.mozilla.org/docs/Glossary/Response_header) can be used to provide more context of the message being sent.
+A [response header](https://developer.mozilla.org/docs/Glossary/Response_header) can be used to provide more context of the response.

 ### Filtering the WebResourceRequested event based on URL and resource type

-In a `WebResourceRequested` event, you can specify a filter for the requests that the app is interested in based on URL and resource type.
-If the host app uses a filter, the filter must be added before a `WebResourceRequested` event is fired.
+In order to receive `WebResourceRequested` events, specify filters for the requests that the host app is interested in, based on URL and resource type.

 For example, suppose the host app is trying to replace images.
-In this case, the host app is only interested in web resource requested events for images.
-The host app would only get events for images by specifying the filter for images.
-Another example is if the host app is only interested in all requests that are under a domain name like `https://example.com`, then the app can use the URL filter to get events that are associated with that site.
+In this case, the host app is only interested in `WebResourceRequested` events for images.
+The host app would only get events for images by specifying the `resourceContext` filter for images.

+Another example is if the host app is only interested in all requests that are under a site like `https://example.com`.
+Then the app can specify a URL filter as `https://example.com/*` to get events that are associated with that site.

 # [.NET](#tab/dotnet)